Moving to Germany: Visa, Work & Tax Guide for Expats (2026)

 While many Germans speak English (especially in business settings and larger cities), learning German is strongly recommended for daily life.
 Dealing with government offices (Amt), understanding rental contracts, and integrating socially all require at least conversational German.

-Start learning before you arrive with a platform like Babbel, which offers structured German courses for all levels.
+Start learning before you arrive with iTalki, where you can book 1-on-1 video lessons with native German tutors at flexible hourly rates.
 Once in Germany, consider enrolling in an integration course (Integrationskurs) or local Volkshochschule (adult education centre) classes.

 Practical Tips